Target Industry Sectors

 With a highly educated workforce, thriving high-tech presence and world-renowned research institutions, Tallahassee and the surrounding region offer unique advantages that accommodate and encourage long-term business growth.
-The benefits inherent in being the capital city of the country’s fourth most-populous state serve as a springboard for collaborations between education, government and business that turn good ideas into profitable ventures.
+The benefits inherent in being the capital city of the country’s fourth-most-populous state serve as a springboard for collaborations between education, government, and business that turn good ideas into profitable ventures.

-Great companies need great people, and Tallahassee boasts a highly educated workforce that is evolving with the changing needs within its targeted industry sectors.
+Great companies need great people, and Tallahassee boasts a highly educated workforce that is evolving with the changing needs of its targeted industry sectors.
 From our “A”-rated public school system to our high-tech training centers and university-based research institutes, this region is equipping the workforce of tomorrow through innovative programs that provide skills that give our residents high-wage jobs in businesses looking for talented workers to thrive and grow.

 With its foundation of world-class talent, innovation, competitive business climate, multi-modal infrastructure and sustainable growth, Tallahassee and the surrounding area are well-positioned to build on the region’s unsurpassed quality of life and leading role as the state’s capital city.